 We hope that this post has helped you understand why your car shakes when braking.
 As you can see, many things that cause your car to shake when braking can also cause it to shake when accelerating.

-Once you know the root of the problem, you can start working on the solution.
+When it comes to vehicle maintainance once you know the root of the problem, you can start working on the solution.
 If it’s something like worn-out brakes or tires, then replacing them should take care of the issue.
 But if it’s something more serious, like a bad engine mount, you may need to bring your car to an auto mechanic for repairs.